RoshnaSanjanaKommareddy/Cloud_Project_10/README.md

 - Medical Researchers

 ## Literature Review

-1. **"Advanced ML Techniques in Neurological Disorder Diagnosis"** by Smith et al., 2022.
+1. **"Advanced ML Techniques in Neurological Disorder Diagnosis"** - Smith et al., 2022
+   - Summary: Discusses the use of deep learning in neurological diagnostics.
-2. **"Data Security in Healthcare"** by Johnson, 2023.
+2. **"Data Security in Healthcare"** - Johnson, 2023
+   - Summary: Explores data privacy concerns in medical data handling.
 3. [Additional sources with summaries]

 ## Data Sources

-Utilizing the Allen Brain Observatory dataset, offering a comprehensive view of brain signal data, suitable for our analysis.
+We will use the [Allen Brain Observatory dataset](https://registry.opendata.aws/allen-brain-observatory/), which offers a comprehensive brain signal dataset.
+This data is well-structured, publicly available, and of high quality, making it suitable for our analysis.

 ## Domain-specific Challenges
+### Privacy and Security

-- **Privacy and Security**: Adhering to HIPAA and privacy laws.
+Handling sensitive medical data requires adherence to HIPAA and other privacy laws.

-- **Data Complexity**: Handling high-dimensional neurological data.
-- **Bias and Ethics**: Ensuring unbiased and ethical model development.
+### Data Complexity
+Neurological data is complex and high-dimensional, posing significant analytical challenges.

+### Bias and Ethics
+Ensuring our model is unbiased and ethically developed is crucial, especially in healthcare.

 ## KPIs

-- **Accuracy**: Essential for reliable diagnosis.
+- **Accuracy**: Critical for reliable diagnosis.
-- **Sensitivity**: Vital for early detection.
+- **Sensitivity**: Important for early detection of disorders.
-- **Data Processing Time**: Efficiency in clinical settings.
+- **Data Processing Time**: Efficiency is key in clinical settings.

-## Contributing

-Contributions are welcome.
-Please follow the standard GitHub workflow for contributing.

 ## Credits and Acknowledgments